lindig/lua-ml/README.md

 ### Modular runtime library

+The Lua library is not a single module, but a set of OCaml modules and functors.
-The Lua library is modularized.
-You can register your own modules using function type combinators, create your own `userdata` types, or even completely replace the default standard library with your own modules.
+That allows you to exclude some modules from the runtime, add your own modules, or even completely replace the default standard library with your own modules.

 ### Type and memory safety